pranjalgajare/pranjalgajare.github.io/_pages/cv.md

   - /cv/ # This will be the path on your site that triggers the redirect
   - /resume # This will also redirect to your Google Drive CV
 redirect_to: 'https://drive.google.com/file/d/1CLgVOw_g_CTK3ibXIxqhJ9lVT-CtSCiQ/view?usp=sharing'
-author_profile: true # Probably not needed if it's just a redirect
+author_profile: false # Probably not needed if it's just a redirect
 ---

 {% include base_path %}